connornishijima/sensory_bridge_docs/whats_included.md

 # WHAT'S **INCLUDED:**

 For $60, you'll receive a ***fully assembled Sensory Bridge***, with the latest firmware already installed.
-For $40 extra, you can have a **Mini Mast** (128 micro-LED PCB, seen above) sent as well, with an accompanying brace that provides rigidity.
+For $40 extra, you can have a **Mini Mast** (128 micro-LED PCB, seen below) sent as well, with an accompanying brace that provides rigidity.
 (It just plugs right into the accessory port on top of Sensory Bridge!)

 ![WHATS INCLUDED](https://github.com/connornishijima/SensoryBridge/blob/main/extras/img/8.jpg?raw=true)